albassort/PuppeteerMasterRPC/README.md

 -
 type - Types the given text in the first element which meets the CSS selector provided
-  text: String -- The text you wish to type in the selected element
-  selector: String -- The CSS selector you wish to type text into - ping -- Checks if the daemon is alive
+  text: String -- The text you wish to type in the selected element typeSelector String -- The CSS selector you wish to type text into - ping -- Checks if the daemon is alive
 -